 3. Since it appears that from a practical viewpoint, GVN cannot finance such a program, it is recommended that AID emergency funds, to be administered by the Director of USOM, be requested from appropriate Washington sources.
 The temporary force is an extraordinary measure brought on by World Communism and as such is not one normally faced by a friendly government.
 It is reasonable that as the principal ally, we should finance this program.
-Based on 5,600 Strategic Hamlets, in being or under construction, with an average of ten temporary police per hamlet, plus an average of 10% temporary police per province for arterial control, with an average monthly salary of 1,000 piasters per month, 130,000,000 per annum would be required.4 This would not include "start-up" equipment or construction.
-This would also include 84,000,000 for equipment and supplies with initial use of 10% monthly.
-The program should be designed so that working with local units, a local army should be instituted and maintained.
-Working units should be established in provinces and districts.
-A local army should be used to maintain the peace and to maintain law and order in the areas.
+Based on 5,600 Strategic Hamlets, in being or under construction, with an average of ten temporary police per hamlet plus an average of 100 temporary police per province for arterial control, with an average monthly salary of 1,000 piasters per month, \$10,000,000 per annum would be required.
+This would not include hardware equipment or construction.
+This would provide a total of 60,000 men for Vietnam as compared with 12,000 used in Malaya - for twice the population.
+It is not proposed that any such large program be instituted simultaneously throughout the country but rather that a system of priority provinces or areas be drawn up and controls be established and withdrawn as required.